 It's important to provide your dove with plenty of stimulation so that it doesn't become bored or unhappy.
 They also enjoy playing with toys such as wooden bells or balls that rattle inside their cage when moved around by the bird's feet or beak.
 These toys help keep their minds active.

 Lifespan: 10 to 20 years

 Personality: Quiet, smart, social

 4. White Zebra Finches

 Although they are less common, white Australian zebra finches can be found occasionally from breeders.
 They are very social with other finches, but do not like to be handled.
-These birds are for looking at and admiring, only.
+These birds are for looking at and admiring only.
 If you try to pick them up and hold them, you can cause them stress.

-Like all finches, the white zebra finch does not do well on their own.
+Like all finches, the white zebra finch does not do well on its own.
 Instead, plan to keep a pair or a flock of finches.
 But don't worry, you can keep typically colored zebra finches with your white zebra!

 Size: Small, 4 inches long